GAM-team/GAM/wiki/Groups.md

 By default, when displaying members from a group, all types of members (customer, group, user) in the group are displayed; this option modifies that behavior:
 * `types <GroupMemberTypeList>` - Display specified types

+Which domains are considered internal domains:
+  * `internaldomains all` - All of your workspace domains; this is the default
+  * `internaldomains primary` - Your primary workspace domain
+  * `internaldomains <DomainNameList>` - A list of domain names

 By default, when listing group members, GAM does not take the domain of the member into account.
-* `internal internaldomains <DomainNameList>` - Display members whose domain is in `<DomainNameList>`
+* `internal` - Display members whose domain matches a value in `internaldomains`
-* `external internaldomains <DomainNameList>` - Display members whose domain is not in `<DomainNameList>`
+* `external` - Display members whose domain does not match value in `internaldomains`
-* `internal external internaldomains <DomainNameList>` - Display all members, indicate their category: internal or external
+* `internal external` - Display all members, indicate their category: `internal` or `external`
-* `internaldomains <DomainNameList>` - Defaults to value of `domain` in `gam.cfg`

-Members without an email address, e.g. `customer`, are considered internal.
+Members without an email address, e.g. `customer`, are considered `internal`.

 Members that have met the above qualifications to be displayed can be further qualifed by their email address.
 * `memberemaildisplaypattern <REMatchPattern>` - Members with email addresses that match `<REMatchPattern>` will be displayed; others will not be displayed